YousefOnWeb/GlobalStudentsDataAnalysis/README.md

 >  intended to evaluate educational systems by measuring 15-year-old
 > school pupils' scholastic performance on mathematics, science, and
 > reading in form of a survey, this exploration makes use of the dataset
-> of the survey's results to gather to answer some related questions.
+> of the survey's results to gather answers to some related questions.
 >
 > ### Dataset Structure
 >